UMT-Recruiting/unitedmasters/README.md

 -Ideally, I'd like to have each shortened URL have a "last accessed timestamp".
 This would allow shortened urls that haven't been used in x days/months/years to be cleaned up and recycled.

--Make the endpoints POST instead of GET so that there could be a UI that posts to them.
+-Make the endpoints POST so that there could be a UI that posts to them.

 -Instead of only upper and lowercase letters, numbers 0-9 could also be included to increase the range of random combinations.